 At KIOSK we feature the things that generally go unnoticed, everyday objects that are the result of local aesthetics and needs.
 Our motivation is to give attention to these anonymous objects and support independent producers around the globe.

-We started KIOSK in 2005.
-At the time, downtown Manhattan was becoming hyper-commercial due to the beginning of the massive rent increases.
-The interesting, unique places filled with inspiration were quickly disappearing.
+We began KIOSK in New York City in 2005.
+At the time, downtown Manhattan was changing; the interesting, unique places filled with inspiration were quickly disappearing.
 We felt an urge to fill the void.
-We wanted a place where people could look, learn, touch, and talk about what we were showing and wax on about anything in the world.
+We decided to create a place where people could look, learn, touch, and talk about what we were showing while also feeling free to wax on about anything in the world.

-Still, at the beginning we created some parameters in order to get things done.
-We decided to show things from around the world, one location at a time.
-Our format is really simple: we go to a place; search for very basic, common, independently produced objects; bring or ship them back; present them in an exhibition format (by having one of each thing on view with its accompanying text); and sell the stuff.
+At the beginning we created some parameters in order to get things done.
+We decided to source the objects we found, one location at a time.
+Our format remains very simple: we research, go to a place, search for very basic, common, independently produced, vernacular objects, meeting and talking to people along the way.
+We bring the items back; present them in an exhibition format and sell our finds to fund the next expedition.
 Easy.
-Every object tells a story, everything opens a conversation; look, learn, touch, and talk, and then take the thing home with you.
-That way, the life of the object — and in turn, KIOSK — goes on and on.
+We believe every object tells a story and everything we show opens a conversation.

 Today we have a KIOSK store at the ICA in London.
 We have taken a pause on collecting and instead are looking for a home for our archive collection of 1,300 objects.
 Our goal is to establish a place for everyday objects, made by today’s cultures.
 Our hope is that our collection is the beginning of a repository of everyday material goods to be infinitely expanded on, studied and loaned.

 We share what we collect to encourage every person to go out, meet, talk, learn, see and show.
 You don’t have to travel far; look up, down and around… when you open your eyes fascination is everywhere.